R120 Introduction to Hinduism

 - Term 2

 This course is an introduction to Hinduism, the major religious tradition of South Asia.
-Hinduism encompasses diverse religious traditions which have evolved in the Indian sub-continent in the last three and a half thousand years.
+Hinduism encompasses diverse religious traditions which have evolved in the Indian sub-continent in approximately the last three and a half thousand years.

-Beginning with the oldest archeological data and textual sources, this course traces the development of Hindu traditions from the ancient fire rituals, through the epic stories of the Mahābhārata and Rāmāyaṇa, to issues that face Hindus around the world in today’s global society.
+Beginning with the oldest archaeological and textual sources, this course traces the development of Hindu traditions from ancient fire rituals, through early philosophical speculation and the epic stories of the Mahābhārata and Rāmāyaṇa, to contemporary Hinduism in today’s global society.

-Objectives and learning outcomes of the course
+Objectives and learning outcomes of the module

-By the end of this course typical student be able to do most of the following:
+By the end of this course you should be able to:

-- problematise the term 'Hinduism'
+- explain the origins and meaning of the term 'Hinduism'

 Scope and syllabus